Where to buy Nintendo Switch Monster Hunter Rise Edition

 However, Nintendo is going a step further this time and also releasing a limited edition Switch Pro Controller.
 Dubbed the Switch Pro Controller Monster Hunter Rise Edition, it’s the perfect accessory for your special edition Switch console.

-Both the console and the controller are due for release on the same day as the game itself, March 26.
-We expect them both to become yet more gaming items that are extremely tricky to get your hands on post-launch unless you’re willing to brave the resellers market and pay well over the odds.
+Both limited edition products are due to release alongside the game itself on March 26.
+Unfortunately with stock already selling out at a rapid pace, it looks like these will become yet more gaming items that are very difficult to get hold of without braving the resellers market and paying well over the odds.

 Where to buy Nintendo Switch Monster Hunter Rise Edition — Quick links